elementjs/elt/README.md

 Weighing less than 15kb minified and gziped, it is meant as an alternative to React, Angular and the likes.
 Unlike several of them, it does *not* make use of any kind of virtual DOM.
 Instead, it provides the developper with an [`Observable`](#Observable) class and a few easy to use hooks on the node life cycle to react to their presence in the document.
 It also provides a [`Mixin`](#Mixin) class for those cases when writing extensible code is required.

 It makes use of fairly modern standards, such as `Map`, `Set`, `Symbol` and `WeakMap`.
-While it will probably work with some versions of IE, support is limited to less than two year old versions of Safari (+ iOS), Firefox, Chrome (+ Android Browser) and Edge.
+As such, it probably won't run on IE without using polyfills.
+In general, support is limited to less than two years old browser versions.

-It is of course usable in plain javascript.
-Howeveer, its real intended audience is typescript users.
+While it is of course usable with plain javascript, its real intended audience is [Typescript](https://www.typescriptlang.org/) users.

 # Why use it

   * **You use typescript** and don't want a javascript library that use patterns that the typing system doesn't always gracefully support.
 Everything is Element was built with *type inference* in mind.
 The [`Observable`](#Observable) ecosystem tries hard to keep that valuable typing information without getting in your way and have you type everything by hand.

-It also tries to be as strict as possible, which is why the recommended way to enjoy this library is with `"strict": true` in your `tsconfig.json`.
+  * **You are strict about typing** and do not like to cheat with `any`.
+The recommended way to enjoy this library is with `"strict": true` in your `tsconfig.json`.

   * **You like the Observer pattern** but you're afraid your app is going to leak as this pattern is prone to do.
 Element solves this elegantly by tying the observing to the presence of a Node in the DOM, removing the need to un-register observers that would otherwise leak.
 See [`node_observe`](#node_observe) and [`$observe()`](#$observe).
-Also, the Observables are **buffed** ; they can be transformed and combined, which makes for very fun data pipelines.
+Also, the [`Observables`](#o.Observable) are **buffed** ; they can be transformed and combined, which makes for very fun data pipelines.

-  * Virtual-DOM appears brilliant to you, but **you'd rather manipulate the DOM directly**.
-This is a philosophical point ; Virtual DOM is extremely efficient, probably more so than manipulating the document directly, but it also adds a layer of abstraction that is not always needed.
-In Element, all the `<jsx>code</jsx>` return DOM Elements that can be manipulated with vanilla javascript.
+  * **You like to manipulate the DOM directly**.
+In ELT, all the `<jsx>code</jsx>` return DOM Elements that can be manipulated with vanilla javascript.
+In general, the library makes use of standards and tries as much as possible not to deviate from them.

   * **You like expliciteness**.
-The Observables and Verbs are a clear giveaway of what parts of your application are subject to change.
+The "moving parts" of your application should be identifiable just by scanning the source code visually ; the Observables and Verbs are a clear giveaway of what parts of your application are subject to change.
 Also, every symbol you use should be reachable with the go-to definition of your code editor ; html string templates are just plain evil.

   * **You're tired of packages with dozens of dependencies**.
 Element has none.
 It uses plain, vanilla JS, and doesn't shy away from reimplementing simple algorithms instead of polluting your node_modules, all the while trying to provide enough batteries to not have to import dozens of packages to get work done.